 05 of 10

-There's a place for ornaments in your landscaping, but avoid dotting your yard with too many tchotchkes.
+There's a place for ornaments in your landscaping, but avoid overwhelming your yard with too many tchotchkes.
 A tipping point is eventually reached, after which point these decorations detract from, rather enhancing your landscape.
 A smarter way to employ ornamentation is to use it sparingly, which will succeed in attracting attention to it.

 Conversely, the impact is minimized through dilution when a myriad of decorations sprawls across a property.
 Worse yet, if they are low-quality, they stigmatize your yard with labels such as "cheap," "cluttered" and "tacky."
 Such a landscape is far inferior, from a design perspective to one in which plant material is used exclusively, sans tchotchkes.